Ndanda Abbey: Arrival to Africa

-From Mission Station to Abbatia Nullius
+From mission station to abbatia nullius

-In 1906, the Missionary Benedictines chose Ndanda as the site of a new mission.
+In 1906, the missionary Benedictines chose Ndanda as the site of a new mission.
 Located in southern Tanzania, 100 km from the Indian Ocean, the station would serve a population previously cared for by the missions of Nyangao and Lukuledi.

 In the early days of the mission, education was one of the main focuses of the Benedictines.
-Aided by indigenous catechists, missionaries successfully built a number of schools throughout the area, and proceeded to instruct young boarders.
+Aided by indigenous catechists, missionaries built a number of schools throughout the area, and proceeded to instruct young boarders.
 This service not only endeared the missionaries to the local community, but also contributed to the growth of the Christian population.

 Working in concert with the Missionary Benedictines of Saint Ottilien, the Missionary Benedictine Sisters of Tutzing endeavored to make the mission station of Ndanda a source of health care, in spite of the fact that many of the missionaries themselves succumbed to tropical diseases like malaria and black water fever.
 The sisters managed a dispensary and a hospital to care for the local population, created a leprosarium, and eventually established an accredited nursing school.

 As the mission continued to expand, so did the Vicariate of Dar-es-Salaam.
 In 1913, the southern third of the area became the Prefecture Apostolic of Lindi.
-Following the German defeat in World War I, the British governor of Tanganyika expelled the Missionary Benedictines from the area.
-Into the breach stepped the British White Fathers, the Swiss Capuchins, and, eventually, Swiss members of the Congregation, whose training had begun in Uznach in 1919.
+Following the German defeat in World War I, the British governor of Tanganyika expelled the missionary Benedictines from the area.
+Into the breach stepped the British White Fathers, the Swiss Capuchins, and, eventually, Swiss Benedictines, whose training had begun in Uznach in 1919.
 By the mid-1920s, the colonial government allowed the Germans to return.

 In 1927, Lindi became an abbatia nullius, making the superior of the monastery also the ordinary of the territory.
 Thus, Fr Gallus Steiger, who had been part of the post-war Swiss relief, became the first Abbot of Lindi.
 Around this time, the personnel at Ndanda numbered 13 priests and ten brothers.

 Four years after Lindi's elevation to abbatia nullius, the territory was divided into two portions: in the west, the Abbatia Nullius of Peramiho, under Abbot Gallus; in the east, the Abbatia Nullius of Ndanda, under Abbot Joachim Ammann.
 At the time of his abbatial blessing, the community included nine priests, 18 brothers, and ten sisters.